sushantjillawar24/sushant-gcp-training/Activity1.README.md

 For scalibility:

-i.
-Install nginx on one of instance created by MIG ii.
-Add python scrip and install tool named cpu limit iii.
-Run the python file iv.
-Then the cpu utiliaztion exceeds its limit and new vm get created
+1. Install nginx on one of instance created by MIG
+2. Add python scrip and install tool named cpu limit
+3. Run the python file
+4. Then the cpu utiliaztion exceeds its limit and new vm get created

 For availability :

-i.
-As instances are already present in 2 different zones with nginx web-server installed ii.
-Deleting one of the ngixn server from on
+1. As instances are already present in 2 different zones with nginx web-server installed
+2. Delete one of the instance in one zone
+3. Now visiting the same ip again leds us to new vm in another zone.
+4. Thus having no downtime for the end user